Berlusconi to support Italian government in video message - sources

 Berlusconi has been threatening for weeks to torpedo the uneasy left-right coalition of Prime Minister Enrico Letta following his conviction, but the sources said dovish advisers seemed to have finally convinced him this could misfire for his centre-right PDL party.

-The Berlusconi announcement is expected in a video message around midday (11.00 a.m.
-British Time).
+The Berlusconi announcement is expected in a video message around midday (1000 GMT).
 He has already recorded the message, aides said.

 Renato Brunetta, floor leader in the Chamber of Deputies for Berlusconi's People of Freedom Party (PDL) said in a tweet that his leader "Will make a very important announcement about Forza Italia (Go Italy), aiming to inspire everybody."